defuse/defuse.github.io/content/posts/scalable-private-money-needs-scalable-private-messaging.md

 adversary watching this metadata can tell approximately who is sending payments to who, breaking privacy guarantees that users expect.

+Liberated payments would work great for use cases where users are making payments to a website, for example sending funds to an exchange, buying something from an online store, or donating to a charity.
+In this case, any attackers monitoring the user's Internet connection are already aware that there is some kind of relationship between the user and the website they have visited.
+If the payment information is sent through the same encrypted connection that the user's browser is already using to communicate with the website, the fact a payment is being made can be kept secret.
+If the payment information is sent through a separate connection (e.g. from the user's smartphone wallet, with the payment being made by scanning a QR code in a desktop browser), the fact a payment was made will be leaked, but this might not matter for some use cases, like if the website is a store and the attacker is already pretty sure that the user is going to buy something.

-Liberated payments would work well as a short-term workaround to wallet performance problems for a subset of users who already have a private means to communicate with each other, but it would not be a good long-term solution for the because of these two drawbacks.
+So, liberated payments would work well as a workaround to wallet performance problems for payments to websites and for a subset of users who already have a private means to communicate with each other, but it may not be a good long-term solution because of the metadata-privacy weaknesses in existing private messengers and because it requires users to learn a new UX.

 ### SGX-based Approaches